mjon/WildCounts/_count/methods/concepts--pacing-the-uncountables.md

 `Amanita muscaria lc2p*rc1p`

-When I note any of these patches on my iPhone, it geotags their locations.
+When I note any of these patches on my iPhone, it geotags their locations and date-time stamped the observation.
 It's as easy as that.

 <div class="indent">
 <figure>